dmitry-sviridov/AndroidQAHelper/README.md

 install adb on your PC and update PATH enviroment variable.

 ### Usage:

+Build project or use AndroidQAHelper.jar from repo.
+In this case, open cmd from project folder and print `java -jar AndroidQAHelper.jar`

 - Connect devices through usb
 - Press 'Refresh'
 - Print your package name/Choose apk